The Strong Defense

-You can act in good faith or without intent to financially hurt a bank, but still face bank fraud charges.
+You may not have realized that you or your business were committing bank fraud.
+You can act in good faith or without intent to financially defraud a bank, but still face bank fraud charges.
 Anyone who has been accused of defrauding a financial institution should hire a lawyer experienced in defending white collar offenses.
-Our attorneys at Brunvand Wise, P.A., have decades of experience protecting individuals from bank fraud allegations.
+Our attorneys at Brunvand & Wise Law Group, have decades of experience protecting individuals from bank fraud allegations.

 Bank fraud is an attempt to defraud a bank or financial institution to obtain the bank’s money or property.
 Anyone who poses as a financial institution to get money can also be charged with bank fraud.
 Because banks are federally insured, it could be considered a federal crime that could raise the level of the punishment.